kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 #### Story 1

-As an orchestrator developer, such as a dynamic quota manager, I have the full picutre to know when Pods are scheduling-ready; therefore, I want an API to signal to kube-scheduler when to consider a Pod for scheduling.
+As an orchestrator developer, such as a dynamic quota manager, I have the full picture to know when Pods are scheduling-ready; therefore, I want an API to signal to kube-scheduler when to consider a Pod for scheduling.
 The pattern for this story would be to use a mutating webhook to force creating pods in a "not-ready to schedule" state that the custom orchestrator changes to ready at a later